 I highly recommend supplementing your diet with plenty of this important protein.
 I take Spectrum 5 Collagen™ every day – it’s so easy to mix into a smoothie, your morning coffee, or a hot tea!
-Because it’s a peptide powder, you know you’re getting all the benefits of collagen in each, easy-to-take scoop.
+Because it’s a peptide powder, you know you’re getting all the benefits in each, easy-to-take scoop.

 We all look for that fountain of youth to keep us looking younger.
 While there is no magical way to keep you from getting older, I’m here to tell you that collagen is an essential building block to support healthy hair, skin, nails, bones, and joints.
 With Spectrum 5 Collagen™ you can easily make it a part of your daily routine.